 Recently I went into The Flooring Place to get my Douglas Honeycomb shades repaired.
 As I waited to speak to a clerk, I saw an ad about flooring that read: Water resistant.
 Worry relief.
-This ad illustrates a simple principle: prevention.
+This ad illustrated a simple principle: prevention.

 Empathy is prevention.
 Empathy creates relief from emotional duress and upset.
 When a person truly listens and understands us, we feel heard, and emotions dissipate.
 Upset is no match for empathy.
 Feeling heard is a human need, and an empathetic response goes to the core of this need.
 So how do we teach this critical skill to our children?